bensengupta/bensengupta.github.io/cv/english.md

 - Apprenticeship at one of the largest science laboratories in the French Riviera with Dr. HAMEL of the University of Nice Sophia Antipolis. _Sophia Antipolis, France_

 `July 2017`
-**Grenoble INP ESISAR**
+**Grenoble INP ESISAR (Ecole d'Ingénieurs en Systèmes Embarqués)**

 - Automated Package Deployment for training labs & Email Administration for the University. _Valence, France_

 `July 2016`
 **Veterinary Clinic St Augustin**

-- Participated in all aspects of intake, assessment, surgery, pet care at a large urban veterinary clinic. _Nice, France_
+- Participated in all aspects of intake, assessment, surgery and petcare at a large urban veterinary clinic. _Nice, France_

 `2010 - 2012`
 **Bras Ouverts**